 - Building a new OVA based on an instance you customize

-This documentation is intended for users who have a general knowledge of Linux® and how it works.
-To get the most from this article, you should have a good understanding of Linux commands and how to manipulate input and output.
-You should also have a good working knowledge of the PureApp and IWD appliance, its administrative console, and how to deploy patterns using it.
+This documentation is intended for users who have a general knowledge of UNIX and how it works.
+To get the most from this article, you should have a good understanding of commands and how to manipulate input and output.
+You should also have a good working knowledge of the PureApp function, its administrative console, and how to deploy patterns using it.

 We provide a basic overview of how to manage WebSphere Portal and include links to product documentation for more detailed information and guidance on how to use the product to build a Web site.

 OVA contents and configuration